hdgarrood/purescript-numeric-hierarchy-guide/README.md

 Please don't start sharing links to this publicly yet, though; I'd prefer to wait until it's more complete.

+ReadTheDocs builds the HTML from what's in the `published` branch; the `master` branch will often be slightly ahead of `published`, containing material that I feel is not quite ready to be published yet.

 If you read through an earlier version of this guide and want to see what has changed in the meantime, GitHub has a [compare view](https://help.github.com/articles/comparing-commits-across-time/) which you can use.
-For example, [this page compares what's in `master` now with what `master` looked like 2 days ago](https://github.com/hdgarrood/purescript-numeric-hierarchy-guide/compare/master@%7B2day%7D...master).
+For example, [this page compares what's in the `published` branch now with what `published` looked like 2 days ago](https://github.com/hdgarrood/purescript-numeric-hierarchy-guide/compare/published@%7B2day%7D...published).

 ## Working on this locally